patnunes/COMP472/README.md

 # How to run the code

-1. Open project in VS Code
+1. cd into project folder
-2. Navigate to main.py
+2. >> python3 main.py
-3. In the top right corner of VS Code IDE click the green arrow to run python file in terminal